 Stability improvement often involves solving complex problems, to identify the few critical factors that really affect variability and separate them from the trivial many.

-Solving such problems will often involve
+Solving such problems will often involve the collaboration from several departments:

 …that generally tend to have differing perceptions regarding stability problems.